Lalo Schifrin: 1956–1963: Jazz composer

 After returning to Argentina in his twenties, Schifrin formed a jazz big band of 16 players that became part of a popular weekly variety show on Buenos Aires TV.
 He also began accepting film, television and radio assignments.
-In 1956 he met Dizzy Gillespie and offered to write an extended work for Gillespie's big band.
+In 1956, he met Dizzy Gillespie and offered to write an extended work for Gillespie's big band.
 Schifrin completed the work, Gillespiana, in 1958 and it was recorded in 1960.

 While in New York City in 1960, Schifrin again met Gillespie, who had by this time disbanded his big band for financial reasons.
 Gillespie invited Schifrin to fill the vacant piano chair in his quintet.
 Schifrin immediately accepted and moved to New York City, as Gillespie's pianist and arranger.
 Schifrin wrote a second extended composition for Gillespie, The New Continent, which was recorded in 1962.
 On May 26, 1963, he recorded an album, Buenos Aires Blues, with Duke Ellington's alto saxophonist, Johnny Hodges.
 Schifrin wrote two compositions for the album; Dreary Blues and the title track B. A. Blues.

 1964–1989: Film composer

 In 1963, Metro-Goldwyn-Mayer, which had Schifrin under contract, offered the composer his first Hollywood film assignment with the African adventure Rhino!
 Schifrin moved to Los Angeles.
 He became a naturalized US citizen in 1969.

 One of Schifrin's most recognizable and enduring compositions is the theme music for the long-running TV series Mission: Impossible that started in 1966.
 It is a distinctive tune written in the uncommon 5/4 time signature.
 The meter (dash dash, dot dot) is Morse code for the letters M and I. Similarly Schifrin's theme for the Mannix private eye TV show was composed in 1967 as a jazz waltz; Schifrin composed several other jazzy and bluesy numbers over the years as additional incidental music for the show.

 Schifrin's "Tar Sequence" from his Cool Hand Luke score (written in 6/4) was the longtime theme for the Eyewitness News broadcasts on New York station WABC-TV and other ABC affiliates, as well as Nine News in Australia; it was used into the 1990s.
 CBS Television used part of the theme of his St. Ives soundtrack for its golf broadcasts in the 1970s and early 1980s.
 Schifrin's score for the 1968 film Coogan's Bluff was the beginning of a long association with Clint Eastwood and director Don Siegel.
 Schifrin's strong jazz-blues riffs were evident in Dirty Harry.
 The jazzy Bullitt score for this Peter Yates directed film was recorded in December of the same year.
-In 1973 he incorporated funk and traditional film score elements into soundtrack for the Bruce Lee film Enter the Dragon.
+In 1973, he incorporated funk and traditional film score elements into soundtrack for the Bruce Lee film Enter the Dragon.
 He composed the score by sampling sounds from China, Korea, and Japan.
-The soundtrack has sold over 500,000 copies, earning a gold record.
+The soundtrack has sold more than 500,000 copies, earning a gold record.